Opinion: Lawrence Ferlinghetti was the hive and the honey

 I only briefly met Ferlinghetti, who passed away Monday at 101

 .
 But I cannot remember a time when I was not conscious of him.
-I'm old enough to remember the days when the Bay Area was full of bookstores and his fellow Beat poet Allen Ginsberg would still come in to read, casually and easily: I was a teenager in worn-out jeans and Ferlinghetti was still popping in and out such of readings.
+I'm old enough to remember the days when the Bay Area was full of bookstores and his fellow Beat poet Allen Ginsberg would still come in to read, casually and easily: I was a teenager in worn-out jeans and Ferlinghetti was still popping in and out of such readings.
 He was handsome, debonair, vaguely countercultural in his denim jacket, like everyone's hippy dad, but somehow fiercer and more awesome.

 I'm old enough to remember when Ferlinghetti's 1976 poem "The Old Italians Dying